 How Much Does It Cost to Make an International Call?

-Nowadays, international calling is extraordinarily simple and straightforward, and you can reach anyone on the globe.
+Nowadays, international calling is straightforward, and you can reach anyone on the globe.
 However, unlike calling friends and family within the UK, international calling can have additional charges added to your monthly bills.
 The question is, how much will an international call cost you?

 The question might seem simple and easy, but actually, it isn’t.
 Multiple factors determine the rate per minute or the cost you will be incurred on making an international call.
 Some of those include the originating country, destination country, your phone plan, whether you’re using a landline or VoIP, the type of service you are using, i.e., SIM card, app, or international calling card.